Javi Gómez de Liaño

-Javier Joaquin Sison Gómez de Liaño (born July 27, 1998), also known as Javi GDL, is a Filipino professional basketball player for the Terrafirma Dyip of the Philippine Basketball Association (PBA).
+Javier Joaquin Sison Gómez de Liaño (born July 27, 1998), also known as Javi GDL, is a Filipino professional basketball player for the Magnolia Chicken Timplados Hotshots of the Philippine Basketball Association (PBA).
 Gómez de Liaño played for the University of the Philippines Fighting Maroons of the UAAP during his collegiate career.
 He then professionally played in Japan before returning to the Philippines to play in the PBA.
 He plays the small forward position.

 Early life and high school career

 Gómez de Liaño is the second of six siblings.
 He has an older brother, Joe.
 He and his brothers grew up together playing basketball in their village court.
 Their father encouraged them to become swimmers, but soon learned that they wanted to become basketball players.

 Gómez de Liaño and his younger brother Juan both attended Ateneo's grade school.
 They first tried out for Ateneo's high school varsity, but were both cut.
 They then transferred to PAREF Northfield, a school not known for its basketball program.
 When he was 14 years old, Javi was noticed by UPIS head coach Allan Gregorio as a shy 6'1" kid with no experience, but lots of potential.
 Gregorio then brought him and his brothers to UPIS, where they got scholarships.

 In his first year with UPIS, Gómez de Liaño finished in the top seven in the Mythical Five race.
 In his final season with UPIS, he made the Mythical Five.
 He also put up a career-high 37 points on a 17-of-25 clip from the field, in addition to 11 rebounds, four assists and two blocks in his final game with the Junior Maroons.
 However, UPIS never made it to the semifinals.